 Get Your Liver, Lungs, and Kidneys Working Better

 The liver, lungs, and kidneys are three of the multiple filtration systems in your body.
-Lungs draw out particles from the air and separate it from the oxygen you breathe to provide the bloodstream with clean O2.
+Lungs draw out particles from the air and separate them from the oxygen you breathe to provide the bloodstream with clean O2.
 The liver filters blood while the kidneys filter waste from the body and eliminate it through urine.
 When you’re putting your body under stress due to a bad diet, lack of exercise, spending too long in adverse atmospheres (smoke, exhaust, etc.), you’re making it harder for your filtration systems to work optimally.

 Stay Healthy and Reduce Illnesses

 Carrying around a load of natural and synthetic toxins in the body puts stress on the immune system.
-Usually, the immune system is on the alert for bacterial and viral invaders.
+Usually, the immune system is on alert for bacterial and viral invaders.
 It is also on the lookout for environmental toxins.
-The end result is your immune system spends more time attacking toxins on top of the job it already does of seeking out viruses and bacteria.
+The result is your immune system spends more time attacking toxins on top of the job it already does of seeking out viruses and bacteria.
 Going through a detox lowers the load of toxins and lets your immune system focus on fighting off invaders that contribute to illness.